redtigercrypto/defiscan1/src/content/protocols/uniswap-v3.md

 ## Exit Window

 As the contracts are immutable the users can always withdraw their funds, but parameters such as protocol fees can be changed by the DAO.
-Timelocks protect the contracts and update are governed by the Governor Bravo contract.
+A `Timelock` protects the contracts and updates are governed by the `GovernorBravo` contract.
 The lock period is at least two days and up to 30 days for governance actions.
 When a proposal is created (at least 2.5M Uni), the community can cast their votes during a 3 day voting period.
 If a majority, and at least 4M votes are cast for the proposal, it is queued in the Timelock, and may be executed in a minimum of 2 days.